Alrudin/Splunk-Task-agent/backend/README_VALIDATION.md

 - **Memory**: 4GB minimum (Splunk containers need ~2GB each)
 - **Disk**: 10GB for temp files and container images

+### Port Allocation Strategy

+The validation system uses Docker's ephemeral port assignment for Splunk container ports:

+- **How it works**: When creating containers, host ports are set to `None`, allowing Docker to automatically assign available ports from the ephemeral range (typically 32768-60999).
+- **Benefits**:
+  - Eliminates port conflicts when running multiple validations
+  - No need to coordinate ports across workers
+  - Works reliably with any value of `MAX_PARALLEL_VALIDATIONS`
+- **Port discovery**: After container start, the actual assigned ports are retrieved via `container.attrs['NetworkSettings']['Ports']`
+- **Retry logic**: If a port conflict still occurs (rare), the system retries up to 3 times

+**Note:** The legacy `SPLUNK_MANAGEMENT_PORT_RANGE_START/END` settings are no longer used.

 ### Security Considerations

 1. **Docker Socket Access**: The validation worker needs Docker socket access.
 In production: